npm/npm/README.md

 and npm will install itself.

-If you don't have make, and don't have curl or git, and ALL you have is this code and node, you can do:
+If you don't have make, and don't have curl or git, and ALL you have is this code and node, you can probably do this:

     sudo node ./cli.js install -g

+However, note that github tarballs **do not contain submodules**, so those won't work.
+You'll have to also fetch the appropriate submodules listed in the .gitmodules file.

 ## Permissions

 **tl;dr**

 * Use `sudo` for greater safety.
-* To enforce this added safety, do `npm config set unsafe-perm false`, or add `--no-unsafe` to the command line.
+Or don't.
 * npm will downgrade permissions if it's root before running any build scripts that package authors specified.
-* If you were fine before, you can safely ignore this change.

 ### More details...